-International students should remain in contact with the International Programs Office, and the Office of International Students and Scholars, both prior to starting their studies at Washington State University and throughout the duration of their studies.
+International students should remain in contact with the International Programs Office, Global Services office both prior to starting their studies at Washington State University and throughout the duration of their studies.
 This will help to ensure that all deadlines, procedures, and policies with regard to international student status are met.
 Contact information follows.